A Thoughtworks perspective on CircleCI’s 2026 State of Software Delivery Report

 The CircleCI data on team and company size reinforces this.
 Performance is roughly U-shaped: small companies (two to five employees) and large enterprises (1,000+) outperform the middle.
 This is consistent with our experience.
 Small teams benefit from low coordination overhead and direct ownership.
 Large enterprises that have invested in platform engineering can absorb complexity through shared infrastructure.
 Mid-sized organizations, caught between the two, often lack both the simplicity of small teams and the platform maturity of large ones.

-The report measures what happens inside the pipeline — throughput, success rates, recovery time, duration.
-These are essential operational metrics.
-But they are proxies for what ultimately matters: whether software is reaching users and creating value.
+The report measures what happens inside the pipeline — throughput, success rates, recovery time, duration, which are essential operational metrics.
+They are leading indicators for what ultimately matters: whether software is reaching users and creating value.
 A team that ships 26% more changes to the main branch has not necessarily delivered 26% more business value.
-Future analysis that connects CI performance to deployment frequency, lead time for changes, or customer-facing incident rates would strengthen the argument considerably.
+Connecting CI performance to deployment frequency, lead time for changes, or customer-facing incident rates should be a key focus for development teams everywhere.

 The role of testing strategy

-The declining success rate is one of the report’s most alarming findings, but the analysis stops short of examining why builds are failing more often.
+The declining success rate is one of the report’s most alarming findings.
+The analysis stops short of examining why builds are failing more often and each company should explore the causes in their organizations.
 Is this primarily a code quality problem, a test coverage problem, or a test design problem?
 In our experience, many organizations’ test suites were designed for a world where humans wrote code at human speed.
 They were never built to validate the volume, variety and velocity of AI-generated changes.
 Flaky tests, slow integration suites and inadequate contract testing become acute bottlenecks when throughput doubles.
-The solution is not just faster pipelines, but fundamentally rethinking what and how you test in an AI-first world.
+The solution requires not only faster pipelines, but fundamentally rethinking what and how you test in an AI-first world.

 Technical debt and code maintainability

-The report notes that AI-generated code is harder to debug when it fails, but does not explore the longer-term maintainability implications.
+The report notes that AI-generated code is harder to debug when it fails.
+We have also seen that it has longer-term maintainability implications.
 Thoughtworks CTO Rachel Laycock has emphasized that while faster delivery grabs headlines, tackling long-standing challenges like technical debt and legacy modernization is where AI can bring truly transformative value.
 Conversely, if AI is generating code that is difficult to maintain, understand, or extend, organizations may be accumulating technical debt faster than ever — even as their throughput numbers look impressive.
 The rising recovery times in the CircleCI data may be an early indicator of this debt accumulating.

 Security and governance